 SOLD OR TRADED VEHICLE

-Trade-in credit can only be allowed if the vehicle is registered in Louisiana.
+- Trade-in credit will be allowed only if the vehicle is registered in Louisiana.
 The vehicle being traded can be registered with the collection of the title and handling fee only, provided the above mentioned criteria is met.

-48.00 Out of State Transfers and Tax Reciprocity Agreement
+Section IV 48.00 Out of State Transfers and Reciprocity with Other States

 | Back |